Reader Contribution: So you think the Tories are economically competent? Think again ...

 Inflation

+Source1.
 Let’s start with the most basic of figures; inflation.
 I have used the Consumer Price Index (CPI) figures where possible.
 For early statistics where CPI stats were not available, I have used Retail Price Index figures.
 I have ensured I compare like with like.
 So how do the Tories stack up against Labour on this most basic of economic competencies?
-Table 1 shows you how.
+Table 1 shows you how

-During Margaret Thatcher’s and John Major’s 18 years in power, Inflation rose year on year by 5.22%.
+During Margaret Thatcher’s and John Major’s 18 years in power, inflation rose year on year by 5.22%.
 Doesn’t sound too bad does it?
 Total inflation over the 18 year period was 149.8% which sounds bad but 18 years is a long time right?
 Actually it’s a dreadful record.
 Compare it to the 13 years of Labour government under Blair and Brown; they managed a year on year inflation rate of just 1.89% or 27.6% over their 13 years in office.
+The 14 years of various Tory administrations of Cameron, May, Johnson, Truss (the less said about her the better) and Sunak (as the Tories sought a new Prime Minister every week or so it seemed) allowed year on year inflation to rise to nearly 3% totalling almost 50% over the period.
+One might ask why the austerity period was one of relatively low inflation.
+The answer is that nobody was spending any money so manufacturers had to absorb rising costs in supply chains and wholesalers and retailers had to reduce their prices.

 National Debt and Deficit